As of 2017, LinkedIn had over 467 million users. For a professional, networking platform, that’s pretty impressive.

 If you want to get the most from your LinkedIn profile, be sure to use the best LinkedIn photo available.
 Avoiding the mistakes listed here is a great way to start this search.

 If you need more information about choosing the right LinkedIn photo, or even how to find the right online dating picture, visit our blog.
-We can help ensure you make a great first impression, regardless of what platform you are on.
+A personal brand strategist can also help ensure you make a great first impression, regardless of what platform you are on.